abedidev/qwen3-radiology/README.md

 ## 1. Environment and Requirements

-### Operating System
+### Runtime Environment
-- Ubuntu 22.04 or 24.04
-- Python 3.10 or newer
+This project is designed to run entirely in **Google Colab**, using the default Python and CUDA versions provided by the Colab runtime.

 ### Hardware
-- NVIDIA GPU recommended (RTX 3080 Ti, A100, T4)
+A GPU runtime is recommended for fine-tuning and evaluation
+(for example T4, V100, or A100 available in Colab).

 ### Python / Notebook Dependencies
-All required packages for running this project in Google Colab are specified and installed directly within the notebooks, so a separate requirements.txt file is not included.
+All required packages are installed directly within the notebooks, and each notebook specifies its own dependencies.
+A separate `requirements.txt` file is therefore not included.

 ## 2. Dataset

 This project uses a dataset of abdominal radiology findings with multi-label disease outputs that cannot be publicly released.

 ### Dataset Files
-- train.csv – training set
+- `train.csv` – training set
-- test.csv – test set
+- `test.csv` – test set

 Both files contain the following fields:

-- case_id
+- `case_id`
-- input_finding
+- `input_finding`
-- output_disease
+- `output_disease`

 ### Private Data Note
 As the dataset contains protected clinical data, it cannot be shared.